opentoonz/opentoonz_docs/source/creating_movements.rst

     - **Center** **N/S** and **E/W** sets the vertical and horizontal position of the center of the selected object.
 The Center of an object cannot be animated.

     - **All** displays all transformation types at the same time.
-In the Viewer a Gizmo will also be available that let users visually change any of the transformation types: Position, Rotation, Scale, Shear and Center.
+In the Viewer a handle will also be available that let users visually change any of the transformation types: Position, Rotation, Scale, Shear and Center.
 In case there is not enough room available in the toolbar to show all of the options, arrow buttons will be shown at the right/left extremes to access the hidden options by scrolling.

     - **Pick** (only available in **All** mode) lets the user choose to automatically select columns or pegbars to be animated when the selection is done by clicking in the Viewer: when set to **Column**, clicking a drawing automatically selects the related column; when set to **Pegbar**, clicking a drawing automatically selects the pegbar to which the column containing the drawing is linked (if there is one).